DavidsDatabase/Produce-Cost/README.md

 Based on the analysis, we recommend the following actions:

-- Selling the top 'total sales' category items may be the best approach to garner the most sales/profits, such as beverages and pantry items.
+- Selling the top 'total sales' category items may be the best approach to yield the most sales/profits, such as beverages and pantry items.
 - There may be lower risks in losing profits on items that are a low average percentage.

 ### Limitations